You have more than one stores on Shopify, and now you need to synchronize their contents regularly.

 - Custom file name: and this is the most important part.
 You need to set the custom file name for your export because this will ensure that your exported data will always be available at the same URL.
 We will use that URL in the scheduled import.

 Then press “Schedule Export” to schedule it.

-2. Store A: Wait for the first export to finish and copy the exported file URL
+2. Store A: Copy the exported file URL

 If you have set the repeated export to start today at the time that has already passed, the app will start the export shortly after you schedule it – to complete the today’s export.

 Open the “History & Schedule” page and see that the export is done.
 If it is not yet finished, you will need to refresh this page manually to update the status.

 When your first export is finished, the page should look like this:

 You will see that the completed export has the file there – your custom defined file name.